2 Alhambra Plaza, Suite 650

 Fax: (305) 629-8099

-Mark David Hunter manages HTFL's Miami, Florida office.
+Mark David Hunter is an AV Preeminent® (the highest peer ranking by Martindale-Hubbell) rated attorney who manages HTFL’s Miami, Florida office.
 He oversees the firm's Securities/Regulatory Enforcement and Investigations, Securities Litigation/Arbitration, Broker-Dealer and Investment Adviser Compliance, White Collar Criminal Defense, Governmental Investigations, and Commercial Litigation/Arbitration practice groups.
 Mr. Hunter is licensed in New York, Washington D.C., and Florida.

 Mr. Hunter has successfully represented numerous individual and institutional clients in various stages of investigations and proceedings brought by various offices and divisions of the U.S. Securities and Exchange Commission, the Financial Industry Regulatory Authority (FINRA) (formerly the National Association of Securities Dealers), and state securities regulators.
 Mr. Hunter has also successfully represented numerous clients in arbitration and mediation proceedings regarding both securities industry disputes and alleged sales practice violations.
 Mr. Hunter’s representation of clients involved in securities arbitrations is further enhanced by his experience as an arbitrator for FINRA and the National Futures Association (NFA).